philosopherdog/W7D1-LHL-Lecture-UNUserNotifications/README.md

 * `UNUserNotifications` was introduced in iOS 10.
 So, you might need to use both API's in an app that is backward compatible. :(

-* `UNUserNotification`s is way more powerful.
+* `UNUserNotifications` is way more powerful.
 (It goes without saying, prefer current API's over legacy ones).

-* `UNUserNotification`s supports media attachments with the `UNNotificationAttachment` object.
+* `UNUserNotifications` supports media attachments with the `UNNotificationAttachment` object.
 This allows attaching audio, video and images to your notifications.

 These attachments can't be sent remotely.
 Instead you will use a notification service extension to modify your remote notification before it is delivered which allows you to pull in resources locally or remotely. (see [UNNotificationServiceExtension](https://developer.apple.com/documentation/usernotifications/unnotificationserviceextension) for more details.)

-# Demo LocalNotification<=
+# ✅ Demo Local Notification

 #### The steps for configuring a local notification are as follows: